 - Professional Staff Advisor Information: (Name, Affiliation, Job Title, Department, Mailing Address, Email and Phone Number)

 - Composition of the Organization (Undergraduate, Graduate, Mixed)

 - Enrollment Options (Open, Approve Applications, Invitation Only)

 - Electronic Version of the local Constitution (and by-laws if you have them).

 The online chartering system also allows you to provide additional information to share with prospective members.
 The optional information you are able to provide includes:

 - Other Documents (Meeting Minutes, Flyers, etc)

-Contact the Student Activities Center (277-4706, SUB room 1018) if you can not login or find other students in the chartering system database.
+Contact the Student Activities Center (277-4706, SUB room 1018) if you can not log in or find other students in the chartering system directory.
 We can fix these problems and add students to the database quickly.

 One copy of a current constitution (and by-laws if you have them) must be submitted electronically with the chartering form.
 If your organization is affiliated with a national or international organization, you must submit a copy of your local chapter constitution (and bylaws).
 UNM does not recognize national level constitutions or by-laws.
 Remember to keep a copy for your own files.
 Click Here for a Constitution template for a guideline on writing a constitution and by-laws.

 The staff at the Student Activities Center is always ready to consult and assist you with completing the charting process for an existing or brand new student organization.
 You will need to complete a Chartered Student Organization workshop before your group is approved, so check-in early in your process to get this done.
 We've tried to make this process as easy as possible.
 We are located in the Student Union Building room 1018.